homebysix/auto-update-magic/README.md

     1. Set the parameter value for **Hours between auto updates** to your preferred number.
 (I recommend an integer between 1 and 8, inclusive.)
     1. Set the **Scope** to the **Testing** static computer group.
     1. Click **Save**.
-4. In AutoPkg, locate the `Firefox.jss` recipe, and right-click on it.
+4. In AutoPkgr, locate the `Firefox.jss` recipe, and right-click on it.
 Choose **Create Override**.
 Right-click again and choose **Open Recipe Override** to open the file in a text editor.
-5. In the `Input` dictionary, remove all but these keys:
+5. In the `Input` dictionary, remove all but this key:
 ```
         <key>POLICY_CATEGORY</key>
         <string>Auto Update</string>
-        <key>GROUP_TEMPLATE</key>
-        <string>%RECIPE_DIR%/AutoUpdateSmartGroupTemplate.xml</string>
-        <key>POLICY_TEMPLATE</key>
-        <string>%RECIPE_DIR%/AutoUpdatePolicyTemplate.xml</string>
 ```
 6. Copy the `Firefox.png`, `PolicyTemplate.xml`, and `SmartGroupTemplate.xml` files from `~/Library/AutoPkg/RecipeRepos/com.github.sheagcraig.jss-recipes/` to `~/Library/AutoPkg/RecipeOverrides/`.
-7. Rename `PolicyTemplate.xml` to `AutoUpdatePolicyTemplate.xml`.
-Rename `SmartGroupTemplate.xml` to `AutoUpdateSmartGroupTemplate.xml`.
-(This distinction will come in handy later.)
-8. Edit the `AutoUpdatePolicyTemplate.xml` file with a text editor.
+7. Edit the `PolicyTemplate.xml` file with a text editor.
     1. Remove the contents of the `self_service` section.
     2. In the `general` section, change the name of the policy:
     `<name>Auto Update %PROD_NAME%</name>`
     3. Also in the `general` section, create the custom trigger:
     `<trigger_other>autoupdate-%PROD_NAME%</trigger_other>`
-9. Return to the `auto_update_magic.sh` script on your JSS and add a new line that matches the name of the app you're updating (sans `.app` extension), and its corresponding recipe name (which usually omits spaces).
+8. Return to the `auto_update_magic.sh` script on your JSS and add new lines as appropriate to the RECIPE_NAME and BLOCKING_APPLICATION sections, using the examples to guide you.
 For example:
 ```
-"Google Chrome, GoogleChrome"
+RECIPE_NAME=(
+    "Firefox"
+)
+BLOCKING_APPS=(
+    "Firefox"
+)
 ```
-10. Open AutoPkgr and click **Check Apps Now**, or run `autopkg run Firefox.jss` in Terminal.
+9. Open AutoPkgr and click **Check Apps Now**, or run `autopkg run Firefox.jss` in Terminal.
-11. Verify that your policy and smart group were created successfully.
+10. Verify that your policy and smart group were created successfully.

 ### Level 3: Auto to All

 This is the "magic" workflow demonstrated in the screencast above.
-It is by far the most automatic day to update apps using Casper, but should be implemented with great care.
+It is by far the most automatic way to update apps using Casper, but should be implemented with great care.
 The apps are updated quickly and without testing, so it's likely that this will cause something to break someday.
 Only do this for non-mission-critical apps, and only after you've tested using Level 2 above.

-1. Navigate to `~/Library/AutoPkg/RecipeOverrides` and edit the `AutoUpdateSmartGroupTemplate.xml` file.
+1. Navigate to `~/Library/AutoPkg/RecipeOverrides` and edit the `SmartGroupTemplate.xml` file.
 2. Remove these lines from the file:
 ```
         <criterion>